-Prerequisites: A "C-" or higher in ACTG101
+Pre-requisite(s): A "C-" or higher in ACTG101

 This course is an introduction to accounting on microcomputers, which provides a realistic approach to computerized, integrated accounting principles.
-This course emphasizes set up and maintenance of accounts and transactions used in the general ledger, sales and accounts receivable, purchasing and accounts payable, cash receipts, cash disbursements, job costing, financial statement analysis, payroll setup and processing, budgets, and business analysis.
+This course emphasizes set up and maintenance of accounts and transactions used in the general ledger, sales and accounts receivable, purchasing and accounts payable, cash receipts, cash disbursements, job costing, financial statement analysis, payroll setup and processing, budgets and business analysis.
+Access to an off-campus pc (not mac) is required.